All Loop Scattering For All Multiplicity: The Planar 1-loop Amplitudes

 \section{The Planar 1-loop Amplitudes}

-Curve integrals allow us to compute the 1-loop planar amplitudes for all multiplicity in several different ways.
+Curve integrals allow us to compute the 1-loop planar amplitudes for all multiplicity.
 In this section, we illustrate the curve integral method by deriving an all-$n$ formula using the \emph{wheel} diagram.
-Later, in Section \ref{sec:Dnrev}, we revisit this amplitude with new tools, that allow us to disentangle the loop-like and tree-like parts of this calculation.
+Later, in Section \ref{sec:Dnrev}, we revisit this amplitude with new tools, that allow us to disentangle the loop-like and tree-like parts of this formula.